-Fridge Is Too Loud
+Refrigerator Is Too Loud

-Does your fridge make noise?
+Does your refrigerator make noise?
 Yes, refrigerators do make sounds.
-Expected and normal are sounds of ice clattering into the storage bin and refrigerant hissing through lines.
-But buzzing, humming, whirring and vibrating noises are not normal, so try these fixes:
+Expected and normal are the sounds of ice clattering into the storage bin and refrigerant hissing through lines.
+Even new refrigerators can make sounds.

 Stop the fridge from buzzing by turning the icemaker off (with the on-off switch) or raising the ice sensor arm.
-Check that the supply value is turned on (usually found under the sink).
-Also check behind the fridge to see if the line is still attached to the fridge and is not leaking.
+Check that the supply valve, usually found under the sink, is turned on.
+Also, check behind the refrigerator to see if the line is still attached to the refrigerator and is not leaking.

 The fan is responsible for distributing air from the coils to maintain an even temperature.
 This fan may be rattling due to worn or broken rubber grommets.
 Inexpensive grommets are available online.

 03 of 04

-Fridge or Freezer Are Not Cold Enough
+Refrigerator or Freezer Are Not Cold Enough

 Is the milk spoiling faster than it should?
 When you put your hand on the wire rack, does it not feel as cold as it should?

 While this fix may seem obvious, remember that it may have accidentally been adjusted to a higher temperature.
-You will find this thermostat inside the refrigerator.
+Not only that but some fridge temperature settings are confusing.

-- Clean Condenser Coils: Dirty condenser coils will reduce your unit's cooling abilities.
+Dirty condenser coils will reduce your unit's cooling abilities.
 For homes that have pets or a significant amount of traffic, it is recommended that you clean the coils every two to three months.

 Move the refrigerator away from the wall and unplug it.
 Remove the grille at the bottom, typically by pulling straight back.
 It should unsnap.
 Use a household or shop vacuum with a long attachment thin enough to reach underneath.
 Carefully vacuum around the coils, watching your progress with a flashlight.
-If you push too vigorously, you risk snapping a coil--an expensive fix requiring a technician.
+If you push too vigorously, you risk snapping a coil—an expensive fix requiring a technician.

 04 of 04

-Fridge Is Too Cold or Freezes Over
+Refrigerator Is Too Cold or Freezes Over

-- Check the Damper: Cold air may be continually rushing into the compartment, unchecked by a damper stuck in an open position.
+Cold air may be continually rushing into the compartment, unchecked by a damper stuck in an open position.
 The damper is located between the cooling and freezing compartments and is controlled by the thermostat.

 - Using a Phillips head screwdriver, remove the cover located at the top of the cooling compartment (inside the box).
-Usually there are no more than a couple of screws holding this in.
+Usually, there are no more than a couple of screws holding this in.

 - Using the same screwdriver, remove the plastic control assembly cover.